 Crashed December 19, 1944

-Built by North American in Inglewood, California as a P-51D-10-NA Mustang.
+Built by North American Aviation (NAA) in Inglewood.
 Constructors Number 109-28553.
+Delivered to the U. S. Army Air Force (USAAF) as P-51D-15-NA Mustang serial number 44-14920.
 Converted to F-6D photographic reconnaissance version.
-Delivered to the U. S. Army.
 Disassembled and shipped overseas to the South West Pacific Area (SWPA) and reassembled.

-Assigned to the 5th Air Force, 8th Service Group (8 SrG), 301st Airdrome Squadron (301st Service Squadron) part of the Far East Air Force - Combat Replacement Training Center (FEAF - CRTC) at Nadzab Airfield.
+Assigned to the 5th Air Force (5th AF), 8th Service Group (8 SrG), 301st Airdrome Squadron (301 ADS) part of the Far East Air Force - Combat Replacement Training Center (FEAF-CRTC) at Nadzab Airfield.
 No known nose art or nickname.

-On December 19, 1944 took off from Nadzab Airfield No. 1.
-This Mustang crashed 20 miles west of Nadzab.
-Pilot McGowan was killed in the crash and the aircraft destroyed.
+On December 19, 1944 took off from Nadzab Airfield No. 1 piloted by 2nd Lt.
+James J. McGowan on a training flight and crashed 20 miles west of Nadzab.
+McGowan was killed in the crash and the aircraft destroyed.